Marketa Vondrousova defeats Ons Jabeur 6-4, 6-4 to win the Wimbledon women's championship

 WIMBLEDON, England (AP) — Marketa Vondrousova became the lowest-ranked and first unseeded woman to win Wimbledon, defeating 2022 runner-up Ons Jabeur 6-4, 6-4 on Saturday.

 Vondrousova is a 24-year-old left-hander from the Czech Republic who is ranked 42nd.
-She was the first unseeded woman to even reach the final at the All England Club in 60 years.
+She was the first unseeded woman to even reach the final at the All England Club in 60 years — the last, 1963 runner-up Billie Jean King, was seated in the front row of the Royal Box on Saturday alongside Kate, the Princess of Wales.

+The retractable roof on the main stadium was closed, shielding everyone from the wind that topped 20 mph (30 kph) outside, and that perhaps allowed Vondrousova's smooth lefty strokes to repeatedly find the intended mark.
+Her shots betrayed none of the sort of tension that Jabeur’s shots did.

 Vondrousova trailed in each set but collected the last four games of the first, then the last three games of the second.